JuanPLopezC/Blank_exam/README.md

 MIT licence

 Questions:
--Tasks for the exam
+--exam.descr.md - This contains the tasks we were given for the exam
---exam.descr.md

 Data: